Weyl Calculus on Graded Groups: Symbolic calculus

 Recall that for any fixed $\beta_0\in\mathbb{N}^n_0$ Step~1 holds true for some $M(\beta_0),N(\beta_0)\geq L_0$.
 However, it is not restrictive to choose $M(\beta_0), N(\beta_0)>\max\{M_0,N_0\}>L_0$ (for details we refer to the proof of Step~1), so we will make such a choice for these parameters in the rest of the proof.
 Now, for such $M(\beta_0),N(\beta_0)$ we have the following identity

 with

 for suitably chosen $a_1,a_2,b_1,b_2\in\mathbb{N}_0$.
-More precisely, \eqref{T3.1.1} follows from Step~1 of the proof, while \eqref{T3.1.2} and \eqref{T3.1.3} follow from Lemma~\ref{lemma1} and Lemma~\ref{lemma2}, respectively.
+More precisely, due to the similarity of \eqref{T3.1}, \eqref{T3.2},\eqref{T3.3} and \eqref{T3.4} with $T_3, T_1, T_2$ and $T_0$ respectively, we have that \eqref{T3.1.1} follows from Step~1 of the proof, while \eqref{T3.1.2} and \eqref{T3.1.3} follow from Lemma~\ref{lemma1} and Lemma~\ref{lemma2}, respectively.
 We remark that in these terms the presence of $q_\alpha(p_1(y,s))$ and $q_\beta(p_2(y,s))$ are not an obstruction to the convergence of the integrals.
 Indeed, they can be rewritten as combinations of homogeneous polynomials according to formulas \eqref{eqn1811-1510} and \eqref{eqn1811-1511}, so their presence actually improves the convergence and therefore yields the same estimates as in the Lemmas~\ref{lemma1} and \ref{lemma2}.
 Moreover note that $X^\beta_x \kk(x,s)$ is the associated kernel of the symbol $X_x^\beta\sigma_2(x,\pi)$, whose seminorm is bounded by a seminorm of $\sigma_2$.
 Hence, an application of Lemma~\ref{lemma1} yields exactly \eqref{T3.1.2}.
 For the same reason \eqref{T3.1.3} is given by an application of Lemma~\ref{lemma2}.

 Finally, in order to prove \eqref{T3.1.4}, we first note that a combination of \eqref{eqn1811-1510}, \eqref{eqn1811-1511} and a standard change of variables gives

 So, by \eqref{pf.T3.12} and an application of the Leibniz rule, we obtain